bkestelman/QE/README.md

 ```
 The resulting .pngs will be placed in Results/Day_2_Data/

-Currently, the above code will generate an error when it gets to Part_2 data.
+Currently, the above code will produce an error when it gets to Part_2 data.
 Part_1 data will still be available in Results/Day_2_Data

 ![sample_plot_raw_data](Sample_Images/sample_plot.png)
 ![sample_plot_clean_spikes_line](Sample_Images/clean_line.png)